Calculus — 2 Subjects, 12 Units Each

-A score of 5 on the Calculus BC exam gives you credit for 18.01.
-You may also receive credit for 18.01 by transferring credit from a comparable college course taken elsewhere, or by passing the Advanced Standing Exam administered by the Mathematics Department.
+You may receive credit for 18.01 three different ways: earning a score of 5 on the AP BC exam or comparable international exam (see: https://math.mit.edu/academics/undergrad/first/ap.php), transferring credit from a comparable college course taken elsewhere, or passing the Advanced Standing Exam administered by the Mathematics Department.
 If you have credit for 18.01, you may begin with 18.02 or 18.022.
 If you have some calculus experience but not enough to get 18.01 credit, or wish to review some of the material even if you were given 18.01 credit, consider the 18.01A-18.02A sequence.

 18.01A-18.02A Calculus I and II

 18.01A is given during the first six weeks of the Fall semester.

 18.02A is begun during the second half of the Fall semester and completed during IAP or Spring semester.